coatyio/coaty-js/docs/man/developer-guide.md

 ### Discover - Resolve event pattern - an example

-The two-way Discover-Resolve communication pattern can be used to discover Coaty objects of a certain core or object type and/or with a certain object id or external id.
+The two-way Discover-Resolve communication pattern can be used to discover Coaty objects of a certain core or object type and/or with a certain object ID or external ID.

-For example, by scanning the QR Code of a physical asset, which encodes its external id, the Discover event can resolve the Coaty object representation of this asset.
+For example, by scanning the QR Code of a physical asset, which encodes its external ID, the Discover event can resolve the Coaty object representation of this asset.

 ```ts
 import { filter, map, take, timeout } from "rxjs/operators";